 Be a Businessperson

 It seems simple, but we don’t do it.
 When you give people a framework of why you’re addressing things in a particular way, you’ll calm them down and you can resolve situations.
-Resist the urge to create yet another “human resources policy” that you know people won’t follow.
+Resist the urge to create yet another policy that you know people won’t follow.
 You can thrive in what you do by being a connector in your organization.
 Pull people together instead of trying to corral and correct them.
-This calls for an alternative approach to human resource strategies, but it’s what organizations deserve.
+This calls for an alternative approach to HR, but it’s what organizations deserve.

 We’ve become a profession that prefers to be asked to participate.
 We don’t want to offend anyone so we wait our turn.
 The reality is that when we take that position, people pass us by.
 HR is responsible for humans.
 No one else.
 It’s us.
 Since that is an organizational truth, we need to own it and be the champion of all employees.
 You will bring great value by being a resource and a voice for all instead of being the person who’s expected to correct behavior and fix ugly interactions.
 Trust me.
 If you turn this around, you’ll thrive in what you do.

 Having the ability to work with people is a gift.
 It really is.
 To see the beauty in our differences as well as to see people grow and develop in their strengths is amazing.
 We have the choice to either believe in people or not.
 I choose to know that people are spectacular.
 Yes, they may be difficult at times, but so am I. Yes, they may fail and disappoint others, but so do I. People rock because they aren’t perfect.
 We need to live our lives positively because that will yield results and define a culture better than anything else we can do.